 The Dharmacakra Sutra is Buddha's first discourse after he was Enlightened.
 The full title of the Dhammasakka Sutta is Dhammacakkappavattana Sutta in the Pali language.
 In the sutra, Buddha talks of the Middle Way, the Eightfold Path and the Four Truths.

 Dharma-c(h)akra in Sanskrit is Dhamma-cakka in Pali, and means such as "The Teaching's Wheel".
 There are other meanings of it too.
 When eight spokes are depicted in the wheel, it signifies the Eightfold Path or the cardinal points of the compass.

 The Dharmacakra discourse is found in several ancient scriptures, such as the Samyutta Nikaya, chapter 56, verse 11, in the Pali canon.

-Setting: Seven weeks after Buddha's awakening, he goes to five former companions that he had practiced extreme asceticism with for six years previously (Vin 1:8-10).
+Setting: Seven weeks after Buddha's awakening, he goes to five former companions that he had practiced extreme asceticism with for six years previously (Vinaya Pitaka 1:8-10).
 After trying asceticism, he went for a quite moderate approach based on a healthy body and meditative absorption: the middle path (way).

-The four truths about duhkha (stress, suffering, etc.) taught by Buddha are not things one has to "believe stupidly", but to be open to and respond to according to his masterly Kalama Sutta teachings, where he discourages dumb belief, but prefers provisional belief that manages to test his basic approach with care and ride higher.
+The four truths about duhkha (stress, suffering, etc.) taught by Buddha are not things a lay person has to "believe stupidly", but to be open to and respond to according to his Kalama Sutta teachings, where he discourages dumb belief, but prefers provisional belief that manages to test his basic approach with care and ride higher.

 Once Buddha was staying at Varanasi in the Game Refuge at Isipatana.
 There he addressed a group of five ascetics.
 [They had been training in ascetic yoga with him for six years in the Uruvela forest before he was enlightened].
 Buddha said: